 What is a form?

-The forms element is used to collect personal information from your audience, create subscribe forms or gain insights.
-When a visitor fills in a form, the information can be sent directly to the email address of your choice.
+The forms element can be used to collect personal information from your audience, create subscription forms, or gain insights.
+When a visitor fills in a form, the data can be sent directly to the email address of your choice.

 How to add a form